Get up to 4 Free Quotes!

 While open concepts are certainly gaining popularity across the U.S., some are reluctant to tear down all walls on the first floor.
 Well, transitional kitchens answer those fears and more.

 As the name suggests, transitional kitchens blend a functional kitchen space with a sit-down dining area, a comfortable living room or an outdoor space.
 With its open look, this type of kitchen allows easy flow from one area to another.
-Islands are staples in transitional kitchens as more and more homeowners choose to not only use it for prep, but casual dining as well.
+Islands are staples in transitional kitchens as more and more homeowners choose to not only use it for

 White & Gray Cabinets